How to adjust the volume of each app individually in Windows 11

 How to adjust the volume of each application in detail

-You can repeat the process for each app you want.
-If an app doesn't appear in the list, it's because it's not active or isn't currently playing audio.
-To mute specific apps, lower the slider to the minimum or tap the speaker icon until it says mute.
+You can repeat this process for each app you want.
+If an app doesn't appear in the list, it's because it's not active or isn't playing audio at the moment.
+To mute specific apps, move the slider all the way down or tap the speaker icon until it says "mute ."

 Reset sound settings and troubleshoot

-Windows 11 also lets you return to the default audio and volume settings for each app.
-If you've made any adjustments and aren't completely satisfied with the results, it's as simple as pressing the "Reset" button in the volume mixer menu, where the option to reset sound devices and all app volumes to default is explicitly indicated.
-So you can start from scratch if something didn't go as expected..
+Windows 11 also lets you revert to the default audio and volume settings for each application if you've made adjustments and aren't entirely satisfied with the result.
+It's as simple as clicking the "Reset" button in the volume mixer menu, where the option to reset sound devices and volumes for all apps to their default values is explicitly indicated.
+This way, you can start fresh if something didn't go as planned.

 If an application still doesn't appear in the mixer, make sure it's running and playing audio.
 If audio devices aren't showing up, check that they're enabled in the "Playback" tab of the Sounds panel by right-clicking the speaker icon and selecting "Sounds."
 From there, you can enable any device that appears disconnected.